Hibiscus surattensis L.

 Bloom Time: Late summer or fall

-Hibiscus surattensis is a prostrate or scrambling, annual herb that produces stems up to 10 feet (3 m) long.
+Hibiscus surattensis is an annual herb that produces prostrate or scrambling, up to 10 feet (3 m) long stems.
 All parts of the plant, including the weak stems and leaf stalks, are covered with small, downward-pointing, soft prickles and hairs.
 The leaves are rounded, up to 4 inches (10 cm) long and wide, deeply and palmately 3- to 5-lobed.
-The flowers are yellow, with a dark center, and occur singly in leaf axils.
-Petals are obovate, up to 2.4 inches (6 cm) long and up to 1.6 inches (4 cm) wide.
-This flower can be easily identified by its unique, false sepals.
+Flowers are yellow, with a dark center, and occur singly in leaf axils.
+Petals are obovate, up to 2.4 inches (6 cm) long, and up to 1.6 inches (4 cm) wide.
+The flowers can be easily identified by their unique, false sepals.
 They are forked into a spoon-shaped outer part and a narrow linear inner part.